Satyam-G-Kulkarni/Automation-of-Gear-design-calculations-for-ATV-vehicles/README.md

 # Gear Design Calculator

-This MATLAB script is designed to calculate the factor of safety (FOS) for gears in a two-stage reduction system based on user-provided inputs.
+This MATLAB script is designed to calculate the factor of safety (FOS) for gears in a two-stage reduction system for BAJA SAE ATV Vehicle based on user-provided inputs.
 The factors considered include tensile strength, Brinell hardness number (BHN), and gear specifications such as the number of teeth on the pinion, module, and overall gear ratio.

 # Usage
 # Input Prompt: